parsaeisa/Notes/AI/NLP.md

 # Output: ['token', '##izers', 'are', 'amazing', '!']
 ```

-As you can see it takes a pretrained model as input while initialization.
+Each model has it's own tokenizer and as you can see it takes a pretrained model as input while initialization.